 my story in fifty-something flashes

 The boats and planes in my mobile all agreed that they should head somewhere together.
-So together they go nowhere.

 At least this horrid acolyte robe could make me feel less fat-kid conscious.